 Students are limited to taking a maximum of 12 credits per semester.

 The student application and registration process is facilitated by the CCIHS coordinator in conjunction with the high school.
-Applications are collected in batches from each high school in the spring of the year for the following academic year.
+Applications are completed online in the spring of each year for classes starting the following fall and in fall for classes starting the following spring.
 An application does not obligate a student to take a course; it does allow a network account to be set up in preparation for registration.

-The CCIHS coordinator then makes a visit at the start of a course to register students.
-The CCIHS coordinator will share important information about being a UW-Green Bay student during this visit and will also distribute folders with information to keep as a reference.
+CCIHS staff then makes a visit at the start of each course to register students.
+CCIHS staff will share important information about being a UW-Green Bay student and will also distribute folders with information to keep as a reference.
+Students will sign registration forms at this visit and then be officially enrolled as UW-Green Bay students.
+Signing a registration form also means that students must follow UW-Green Bay policies.

 When registration is final, an invoice for tuition and fees owed will be sent by the UW-Green Bay Student Billing Office to the appropriate school official.